The Importance Of Proper Gym Flooring For Safety & Maintenance

 When considering safety and maintenance, the main criteria for your flooring should include the following:-

 Professional athletes and gym users require a floor system that allows elasticity, a level of friction and good shock absorption for ultimate safety and performance.
-Flooring that has natural or inbuilt shock absorption qualities will deliver high protection from ligament damage and repetitive strain injuries associated with high impact activity.
+Commercial gym flooring that has natural or inbuilt shock absorption and anti fatigue qualities will deliver high protection from ligament damage and repetitive strain injuries associated with high impact activity.

-Hygiene is absolutely essential when considering the flooring for your gym, especially during the pandemic .
-Materials like rubber, vinyl or wood are the most suitable for zones where there is high traffic, equipment in use or there is higher levels of surface dirt and body fats.
+Hygiene is absolutely essential when considering gym mats for fitness and exercise, especially during the pandemic .
+Materials like rubber flooring, vinyl or wood are the most suitable for zones where there is high traffic, gym equipment in use or there is higher levels of surface dirt and body fats.
 This is due to the simplicity of cleaning and stain resistance where surfaces can easily be wiped or mopped down and dirt and odours are not absorbed into the fibres of the floor.

 Free weights and heavy equipment can damage the wood or concrete subfloor if not protected with suitable matting or a surface layer.
-Good quality rubber in areas used for weights, spinning and fitness equipment activities is essential to avoid extreme and costly damage to your understructure.
+Good quality rubber in free weights flooring, spinning and fitness equipment activities is essential to avoid extreme and costly damage to your understructure.

 Flooring options that offer good sound insulation is particularly important in gyms situated on upper levels of a facility.
 Soft, resilient floor materials such as rubber and vinyl or wood with built in acoustics allow for noise reduction by absorbing sound.
 This prevents sound travelling across quieter zones of the building and disturbing the calmer more relaxed atmosphere.